 Link incentives to achievable targets

-- Establishing unrealistic sales targets that will make it harder to recruit good candidates and is likely to lead to a swift turnover of staff.
+- Establishing unrealistic targets that will make it harder to recruit good candidates and is likely to lead to a swift turnover of staff.

 Ensure incentives and targets work for the business

 - Be wary of setting targets that are too high or linking commission to sales volume.
 This may mean salespeople focus on winning orders regardless of profit margin (perhaps offering generous discounts) or the work required to fulfil them.

 - You might consider linking commission or other incentives to profit on sales rather than sales volume.
 A good salesperson should be skilled at preserving your margin on sales.

 - To ensure orders gained are realistic - and that customer service in other areas does not suffer - you could make one element of a salesperson's pay a bonus payable to the whole team involved in the successful completion of a project.